 - Are you building an addition from the ground up?
 (You may need to have an architect which can cost about $5,000 extra.)

-When you start planning the budget for your project, you have to consider a lot of factors, which include the size of the addition and square footage.
+When you start planning the budget for your project, you have to consider a lot of factors, including the size of the addition and square footage.
 The bigger you go, the more expensive it will be.
-Other factors may include needed services which include:
+Other factors may include needed services such as:

 - Architect services to ensure that the design looks good with the style of your home.
 This will make up between 15% to 20% of the project budget.

 - Demolition, excavation, and site preparation cost will depend on the work that needs to be done for preparation.
 For instance, removing a wall is between $350 to $550 while excavation is around $3,000 on average.

 - Pouring concrete footings and a slab foundation will cost about $80 per cubic foot.